 Typically, hamartomas manifest incidentally as solitary nodules in the periphery of the lung.

-Often discovered incidentally.
-They are typically well-circumscribed nodules or masses (usually small) with either smooth or lobulated margins.
-Approximately 60% have fat 7 and approximately 20-30% have calcification/ossification (pop-corn like) 3.
+Often discovered incidentally, they are typically well-circumscribed nodules or masses (usually small) with either smooth or lobulated margins.
+Approximately 60% have fat 7 and approximately 20-30% have calcification/ossification (popcorn-like) 3.
 Cavitation is not seen.

-Size is variable, and they can be large (>10cm) but in most cases they are less than 4 cm in diameter 10.
+Size is variable: they can be large (>10 cm) but in most cases, they are <2.5-4 cm in diameter 10,13.

-Growth occurs but is very slow, with a typical volume doubling time (VDT) of over 400 days 9.
+Growth occurs but is very slow, with a typical volume doubling time of over 400 days 9.

 Chest radiography is non-specific, demonstrating a soft tissue attenuation, well-circumscribed mass with either smooth or lobulated margins.
 Calcification (classically popcorn type) may be seen, which can suggest the diagnosis.
 Fat is difficult to identify with certainty, although the lesion is typically of low density for its size.

-Fat can be recognised by comparing it to subcutaneous fat, and will typically have a Hounsfield measurement of -40 to -120HU 10.
-Presence of fat in a well circumscribed solitary pulmonary nodule which does not demonstrate significant growth is essentially pathognomonic of a pulmonary hamartoma and no further investigations are required 7.
-Unfortunately fat can only be identified in 60% of lesions.
+Fat can be recognized by comparing it to subcutaneous fat, and will typically have a Hounsfield measurement of -40 to -120 HU 10.
+Presence of fat in a well-circumscribed solitary pulmonary nodule which does not demonstrate significant growth is essentially pathognomonic of a pulmonary hamartoma and no further investigations are required 7.
+Unfortunately, fat can only be identified in 60% of lesions.
 Thin section CT is therefore essential to avoid missing small foci of fat.

 Calcification is typically dispersed in the form of multiple clumps throughout the lesion in a popcorn configuration 3.

-T1 - heterogeneous signal
+T1: heterogeneous signal